About supervision

 Notes of supervisory meetings need not be lengthy or detailed documents, but should record the progress made on the project, key points discussed and any agreed actions or objectives to be achieved before the next meeting.
 This could take the form of a series of bullet points.

 This is essential for both pedagogic reasons (to ensure the student's understanding of points made by the supervisor) and to provide an accurate record of the supervisory sessions.
-Students often take the lead in producing these records and an online form is available.
+Students often take the lead in producing these records.
+An online form to record formal supervisory meetings between PGR students and supervisors is available via the Personal Academic Tutoring System (PATS).
+PATS can be accessed via the 'All Services' menu on MUSE.

 Supervisory meetings should be conducted in English and the written records of such meetings should also be in English, even if the student and supervisor share a different native language.
 This is to assist the student in developing the necessary written and oral English language skills that are required for conducting successful doctoral research in the UK.

-Students who are spending time away from the University, e.g. on fieldwork, should make arrangements in advance with their supervisory team for maintaining an appropriate level and means of contact whilst they are away from Sheffield.
+Students who are undertaking research away from the University, e.g. on fieldwork, should make arrangements in advance with their supervisory team for maintaining an appropriate level and means of contact whilst they are away from Sheffield.

 This may involve another member of the supervisory team taking a lead role during the period of absence, or the appointment of a new supervisor, on either a temporary or permanent basis, depending on the specific circumstances and the length of the absence.
 These issues should be managed on a case by case basis.